CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/add-claim-storage-dccf-clc.md

 {{{
-  "title": "Create Linux Protection Group-DCCF to CLC", "date": "05-03-2018",
+  "title": "Add and Claim Storage to SRNs-DCCF to CLC", "date": "05-03-2018",
   "author": "Anshul Arora",
   "attachments": [],